Mechinator/Mechbot-Logbot/README.md

 # Mechbot-Logbot

-Mechbot-Lobot is a Discord bot designed to manage and monitor chat interactions within gaming communities, specifically tailored for Steam-based game servers.
-It features robust chat management tools, including spam control, user notifications, and message tracking, all designed to enhance the server management experience.
+Mechbot-Lobot is a Discord bot designed to manage and monitor chat interactions within your Catbots.
+It features robust chat log management tools, including spam control, user notifications, and message tracking, all designed to enhance the server management experience.

 ## Features